VOYAGE TO THE BOTTOM OF THE SEA

 "Of Dreams Unspoken"

-At his office in the Nelson Institute for Marine Research, a perplexed Admiral Harriman Nelson first looked at the one report on his desk, then at the second one next to it for comparison.
-Something was off.
+At his desk in his office at the Nelson Institute of Marine Research, a baffled Admiral Harriman Nelson looked first at one report, then a second, his brow furrowing as he analyzed the comparison.
+Something was clearly off.

 "Admiral, Captain Crane called, he’s on his way up," announced Patricia Sweetly, Nelson’s secretary, over the intercom.

-"Thank you, Tish," he responded absently, having automatically pushed the button as he sorted papers, searching out his missing information.
-A moment later, suspecting he had found the error, he picked up the folder, taking it to Tish’s desk, and laying the report out before her.
-"I thought we had changed that to…"
+“Thank you, Tish,” Harry responded, absently releasing the response button as he sorted papers searching out his missing information.
+A moment later, suspecting he had found the error, Harry picked up the folder and took it to Tish’s desk.
+Laying out the report before her, Harry pointed to the sheet.
+“I thought we had changed that to—”

-"What happened to you?"
-Nelson asked, unable to believe it.
+“What happened to you?”
+Harry asked, unable to keep the astonishment out of his voice.

-"I slipped in the shower," replied Lee, not trying to hide his annoyance.
-"Luckily for me, Chip had stopped over, or else I’d probably still be on the stall floor," he exaggerated somewhat in his irritation over the ribbing he knew he was going to get.
+“I slipped in the shower,” Lee replied, not even trying to hide his annoyance.
+“Luckily for me, Chip had stopped over or else I’d probably still be on the stall floor,” he exaggerated in his irritation over the ribbing he knew he was going to get.

-Stifling her involuntary giggle, Tish quickly flashed him an innocent smile.
-"Sorry."
+Stifling her involuntary giggle, Tish flashed him an innocent smile.
+“Sorry.”

-Nelson also had a hard time hiding his grin.
-The Seaview’s captain—able to survive perilous missions with a minimum of damage—breaks his foot in his own shower at home.
+Harry also had a hard time hiding his grin.
+Seaview’s captain, able to survive perilous missions with a minimum of damage, breaks his foot in his shower at home.
 The man will never live it down.

-Feeling Lee’s reproving glare, the Admiral motioned towards his office.
-"Would you care to sit down, Lee?" he politely asked with a hint of a smile.
+Feeling Crane’s reproving glare, Harry motioned him towards his office.
+“Would you care to sit down, Lee?” he politely asked, a hint of a smile bleeding through.

-"Yes!"
-And instantly made his way towards the inner office.
+“Yes!”
+Lee growled as he spun about, making his way towards the inner sanctum.

-Trying to restrain his amusement, Nelson looked to Tish, who was just waiting for them to leave so she could have a good laugh.
+Harry, trying to restrain his amusement, looked to Tish, whom he knew was just waiting for them to leave so she could have a good laugh.

-"It’s not funny—either of you!"
-Lee called over his shoulder as he disappeared beyond the door.
+“It’s not funny—either of you!”
+Lee admonished over his shoulder as he disappeared beyond the door.

 But Tish laughed in spite of the warning, unable to hold it back any longer.

-"So tell me how it happened," the Admiral
+“So tell me how it happened,” the overly cheerful Admiral urged, going around the desk and taking a seat himself.

-"Oh, mine’s just as good!"
-Lee practically spat, throwing the letter opener back onto the desk.
-"She only made the date so she could tell me personally that she’d gotten engaged!"
+“Oh, mine’s just as good,” Lee spat, throwing the letter opener back onto the desk.
+“Mine only made the date so she could tell me in person that she’d gotten engaged!”

-"This keeps up, I’m never going to leave the Seaview!"
+“This keeps up I’m never gonna go on shore leave again!”
 Lee snorted, crossing his arms.

-And then it hit him.
-The reason for Lee’s bitterness.
-"This wasn’t the nurse from Toledo, was it?"
+And then it hit Harry, the reason for Lee’s bitterness.
+“This wasn’t the nurse from Toledo, was it?”

 Lee shifted his eyes to the window, trying to hide the disappointment.
 "Yes, it was."